 The City of Novato has changed the way that City Councilmembers are elected with the adoption of Ordinance 1650.
 Previously, all five Councilmembers we elected at-large, meaning that all registered voters who reside in Novato had the opportunity to vote for all five City Council positions.

+At their May 14, 2019, the Novato City Council voted unanimously to select map #114 to define Novato's districts.
 Under the new district-based election system, all five Councilmembers will be elected by district.
 Councilmembers will be required to live in the district that they represent and will be elected only by the registered voters of that district.
 All five Councilmembers will continue to participate and vote on citywide matters regardless of what district they represent.

 Novato Local Elections